Cyphexl/placename-insights/docs/doc-final.md

 - income_pre_person.csv
 - …

-These data set have the common feature that the columns index are the years and the row index are the country name.
-So we may use the lastest year data in each data set and join them to the **country_location.csv** to get the new data set.
+These data set have the common feature that the index of the column are the years, and the row index is the country name.
+So we may use the latest year data in each data set and join them to the `country_location.csv` to get the new data set.

 | Column         | Description                                                  |
 | -------------- | ------------------------------------------------------------ |